AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/fiend/oinoloth-mpmm.md

       \ creature can't regain hit points.
 After every 24 hours that elapse, the [poisoned](І\
       нструменти%20ДМ/CLI/rules/conditions.md#Poisoned) creature can repeat the saving\
       \ throw.
 On a failed save, the creature's hit point maximum is reduced by 5\
-      \ (d10).
-This reduction lasts until the poison ends, and the target dies if\
+      \ (1d10).
+This reduction lasts until the poison ends, and the target dies\
-      \ its hit point maximum is reduced to 0.
+      \ if its hit point maximum is reduced to 0.
 The poison ends after the creature\
       \ successfully saves against it three times."
     "name": "Bringer of Plagues (Recharge 5-6)" "source":